slowernews/wisdom-tldr/README.md

 ###On careers

 Avoid the trap of following one set career path.

+> *'The moment you [rigidly follow a plan](#on-adapting) set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.'*

 > *'The interesting jobs are the ones that you make up.' -- Chris Young*